-The following films will not be included on the list:
+The following films will not be included on our list of the best witch movies:

 #13- The Witches of Eastwick (1987)